paulraff/SubsetEnumeration/README.md

 # SubsetEnumeration
-Library in C# for Performing Efficient Enumeration of Subsets
+Library in C# for Performing Efficient Enumeration of Subsets - or, perhaps, how not to!